EspejelKevin/app_restaurant/README.md

 ```
 **You must navigate to the root of the project**

+## Configuration additional
+*The file db.py has my credentials to connect to MySQL, it is neccesary to change those data*

+## DB Included
+*I have included the file DBRestaurantsApp.sql to get the database and the stored procedure that you need to work with the project*

+**This file can be import from Workbench MySQL**

 ## How to run the project? ⚙️

 ### Way 1